-I know it is frustrating to explain what a landscape architect or designer does to your friends and relatives.
-The majority of the general public assumes we plant trees and garden, but we do so much more.
+I know it is frustrating to explain what a designer does to your friends and relatives.
 To help explain, I would suggest giving your misinformed friends a copy of “Emergence: The Connected Lives of Ants, Brains, Cities and Software” by Steven Johnson.

 Johnson begins with a disgusting example of emergent behavior.
 Slime molds are multicellular organisms that separate into single-celled organisms under certain environmental conditions.
 These single-celled organisms will return to their multicellular state once the environmental conditions disappear What is amazing is that no single cell is leading this group.
 The group emerges from the independent actions of the cells.

 The book quickly heads into more interesting examples of emergence.
 Johnson’s attention is naturally focused on the role of emergence in computers.
 However, the book takes several detours to look at the role of emergence in cities, which is highly relevant to the work of landscape architects and urban planners.

 Cities & Jane Jacobs

 Johnson focuses on Jane Jacobs’ book “The Death and Life of Great American Cities” published in 1961.
 Jacobs argued that cities function because of the bottom up behavior of their citizens, not top down bureaucracy.
 Johnson is particularly interested in Jacobs’ use of computer science research into emergence to explain how this bottom up system functions.

 While Jacobs was the first person to suggest a link between emergent behavior and the organization of cities, many landscape architects and researchers built on this work.
 Unfortunately, Johnson does not go into depth about this varied and fascinating work.